88-degrees/Book-of-Changes/appendix02s2.md

 <a id="fn_234"/>[324:XLV](#fr_234) What has this Great Symbolism to do with the idea and preservation of union?
 The question is answered in this way: -- A marsh whose waters are high up above the earth must be kept in by banks and dykes, to keep them together, to preserve them from being dispersed.
 So the union of a people must be preserved by precautions against what would disturb and destroy it.
 Of such precautions the chief is to be prepared to resist attack from without, and to put down internal sedition.

 Paragraph 3.
-The topmost line is the last in **Duì ☱**, whose attribute is complacent satisfaction, appearing in flexibility or docility.
+The topmost line is the last in **☱ Duì**, whose attribute is complacent satisfaction, appearing in flexibility or docility.

 Paragraph 5.
 'His mind and aim have not yet been brilliantly displayed:' -- this is in explanation of the case that some may even still not have confidence in him.